-When you stall, it usually means you’re procrastinating your homework.
+When you stall, it usually means you’re procrastinating on doing your homework.
 When your car stalls, it means the engine has died, which can be a really frustrating and even scary experience.
 In fact, your car engine can even stop running while you’re driving.
 But don’t panic, because we’re here to thoroughly prepare you for a car engine stall in the event it ever happens.

 Why is my car stalling?

-- An empty gas tank or fuel mixture with too much moisture
+- An empty gas tank

 - A faulty fuel pump, alternator or EGR valve